scala/scala-lang/_posts/2024-08-19-given-priority-change-3.7.md

 For more details, you can consult the guide on [configuring and suppressing warnings]({{ site.baseurl }}/2021/01/12/configuring-and-suppressing-warnings.html).

+**Caution**: Suppressing warnings should be viewed as a temporary workaround, not a long-term solution.
+While it can help address rare false positives from the compiler, it merely postpones the inevitable need to update your codebase or the libraries your project depends on.
+Relying on suppressed warnings may lead to unexpected issues when upgrading to future versions of the Scala compiler.

 ###  Workarounds

 Here are some practical strategies to help you smoothly adapt to the